 Often, prospective graduate students are searching out the certifications to substantiate their skills in certain areas, for the education to enable them to switch to a new career field, or for the career advancement opportunities that a master’s degree can help them unlock.
 For professionals in or looking to enter the analytics space, one question tops the list: Is a master’s in business analytics worth it?

 For fields like data science and business analytics, the evidence is clear: Earning your master’s can help you reach new heights in your career moving forward.
 Below, you will find the key reasons why students should consider pursuing their Master’s in Business Analytics degree today.

 The Benefits of Earning a Master’s in Business Analytics

-When it comes to attending grad school, students often opt to pursue a master’s degree with greater career plans in mind—and that holds particularly true for students seeking their Master’s in Business Analytics, a field with massive growth and opportunity potential.
+When it comes to attending grad school, students often opt to pursue a master’s degree with continued career growth in mind—and that holds particularly true for students seeking their Master’s in Business Analytics, a field with massive growth and opportunity potential.

 But don’t take just our word for it.
 The statistics on careers in data science and business analytics speak for themselves:

-By earning your Master’s in Business Analytics, you can put yourself in the position to fill these open roles, becoming one of the few with the prowess businesses need to succeed in the 21st century.
+By earning your Master’s in Business Analytics, you can put yourself in the position to fill these open roles, becoming one of the few with the prowess businesses and employers need to succeed in the modern business landscape.